 Okay, this site is very cool.
 Check out the Pharaoh Ramesses VI Tomb virtual tour.
 It takes you along a beautiful, ornately decorated tunnel into a room dedicated to Pharaoh Ramesses VI.
 Step over the railing to look closer at the broken tomb and hieroglyphics on the wall.
 SO.
 COOL.

 Now, you can also take a virtual tour of the Pyramids.
-But I found Google Maps’ Street View virtual tour a bit of a disappointment.
+You’d think it’d have to be one of the best virtual tours of historic sites, right?
+But I found Google Maps’ Street View virtual tour disappointing.
 I couldn’t figure out how to get inside!
 (If you know the trick, please share in the comments!)

 14. Taj Mahal Virtual Tour (India)